jonaslanzlinger/HSG-PACL-MultiplayerSnake/README.md

 - **Sound Effects**: Various sounds are implemented to increase the game feeling.
 - **Dynamic Map View**: Players see only a part of the large map in a window.
 As the player moves, the window follows the player's snake until reaching the edge of the map.
 - **Powerups**: Collect various powerups to gain temporary advantages.
-  - **Star**: Grants invulnerability for 5 seconds.
-  - **Inverser**: Inverts the controls of all other players for 5 seconds.
-  - **Snake Eater**: Allows your snake to eat other snakes, causing them to die, for 5 seconds.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js